ElinaBoman/the-muscle-factory/README.md

 ## Testing
 ### Code Validation
 #### HTML
-All html code has gone trough Nu Html Checker.
+All html code has gone through Nu Html Checker.
 There were few errors.
-The errors comes from Djangos framework code.
-The errors has been documented and can be found inside registration.html and edit_item.html.
-Note that event_detail link is not provided, this is because the link will throw error because of changing event posts.
-The code has been validated without any event added.
+The errors came from Django's framework code.
+The errors have been documented and can be found inside registration.html and edit_item.html.
+Read more about these errors under Bugs section.

 <details>
 <summary>home.html</summary>